-You can use any latex paint on the outside of your fireplace, but on the inside, heat-proof paint is a must to avoid melting paint.
-Painting brick is easy, but it requires surface preparation to maximize durability and coverage.
+You can use any latex paint on the exterior of your fireplace, but on the inside, heat-proof paint is a must to avoid melting paint.
+Painting brick is easy, but it requires surface preparation to maximize durability and paint coverage.

-In this article, I explain how I prepare and paint fireplace brick white, including pictures from one of my projects.
+In this article, I explain how to prepare and paint fireplace brick white, including pictures from one of my painting projects.

 Cleaning and Priming Brick for Paint

-Soot on the textured surface of brick needs careful cleaning to avoid paint adhesion problems.
-The best way to clean brick is with a wire brush and TSP or a de-greasing agent like Krud Kutter, my personal go-to cleaner.
+Soot on the textured surface of fireplace brick needs careful cleaning to avoid paint adhesion problems.
+The best way to clean brick is with a wire brush and TSP, or a de-greasing agent like Krud Kutter, my personal go-to cleaner.
 Dripping residue from chemical cleaners can damage wood flooring.
 Cover your floor in front of the fireplace with plastic sheeting at least three mils thick so it doesn't tear.

-Rinse the surface of the brick with clean water to remove residue from the cleaner.
+Rinse the surface of the brick with clean water to remove residue.
 Water trapped inside the holes of brick needs time to dry.
 Allow the cleaned brick to air dry overnight before priming and painting.

 Priming Fireplace Brick

 Priming unpainted brick is important for durability and coverage, especially when using white paint.
-The red color of brick is hard to cover with paint alone.
+The red color and porous surface is hard to cover with paint alone.
 Using a masonry primer sealer is best for a fireplace.
 Masonry primer is formulated to seal the surface and form a strong bond with clean brick.

 I use Loxon masonry primer from Sherwin Williams.
-You can top coat this product with any latex or acrylic paint.
-The primer is thick and fills the tiny holes in brick really well for easier paint coverage in one or two coats.
-Most masonry primer, including Loxon, have terrible fumes.
+You can top coat this primer with any latex or acrylic paint.
+The primer is very thick and fills the tiny holes in brick really well for easier paint coverage in one or two coats.
+Most masonry primer, including Loxon, have fairly strong VOCs.
 Open the window and set up a fan to ventilate the odor.